Asymptotic local hypothesis testing between a pure bipartite state and the completely mixed state: Hypothesis testing under separable POVMs

-We have derived the equality $\beta^R_{\epsilon,sep}=+\infty$ by means of the result of one-way LOCC POVMs in Corollary \ref{corollary beta R = infty}.
-Hence, we treat the other error exponent $\alpha^R_{\epsilon,sep}$ here.
-The analytical formula for this error exponent is given as follows: \begin{Theorem} where $E(\ket{\Psi})$ is the entropy of entanglement \cite{H06,VP07,HHHH09,NC00}. \end{Theorem} From Corollary \ref{corollary beta R = infty} and this theorem, we observe the following fact: Although there is a gap on optimal error probabilities among One-way LOCC, Two-way LOCC and separable POVMs in the non-asymptotic local hypothesis testing \cite{OH10}, such a difference never appears on the Stein's lemma type of error exponents in their asymptotic extensions.
+We have derived the equality $\theta_{sep}\left(\epsilon|\rho_{mix}\|\Psi\right)=+\infty$ by means of the result of one-way LOCC POVMs in Corollary \ref{corollary beta R = infty}.
+Hence, we treat the other error exponent, $\eta_{sep}\left(\epsilon|\rho_{mix}\|\Psi\right)$, here.
+The analytical formula for this error exponent is given as follows: \begin{Theorem} where $\eta_{C}\left(\epsilon|\rho_{mix}\|\Psi\right)$ is defined by Eq.~(\ref{eq def stein alpha}), and $E(\ket{\Psi})$ is the entropy of entanglement defined by Eq.~(\ref{eq def entropy of entanglement}). \end{Theorem} From Corollary \ref{corollary beta R = infty} and this theorem, we observe the following fact: Although there is a gap in optimal error probabilities among one-way LOCC, two-way LOCC, and separable POVMs in the non-asymptotic local hypothesis testing \cite{OH10}, such a difference never appears on the Stein's lemma type of error exponents in their asymptotic extensions.
 In the next subsection, we will see that such a difference appears in the Chernoff and Hoeffding types of optimal error exponents.
 We also note that this theorem gives a new operational interpretation of the entropy of entanglement in terms of the local hypothesis testing.

-There is a strong mathematical relation between the optimal error exponent $\alpha^R_{\epsilon,sep}$ and the environment-assisted capacities of quantum channel treated in \cite{W05}.
-Especially, we can use Lemma 6 of \cite{W05} to derive an upper bound for $\alpha^R_{\epsilon,sep}$.
+There is a strong mathematical relation between the optimal error exponent $\eta_{sep}\left(\epsilon|\rho_{mix}\|\Psi \right)$ and the environment-assisted capacities of the quantum channel treated in \cite{W05}.
+In particular, we can use Lemma 6 of \cite{W05} to derive an upper bound for $\eta_{sep}\left(\epsilon|\rho_{mix}\|\Psi \right)$.
 However, we give a direct proof of the theorem without using this lemma in \cite{W05} to derive a slightly stronger result, that is, {\it the strong converse bound} (Corollary \ref{corollary strong converse}).

 ({\bf Proof of Theorem \ref{theorem sec asymptotic}})\\ By the definitions, we have